Do It Yourself or Hire an Advisor?

 How much is your time worth?
 Have you calculated it?
 What is your return on investment (ROI) for the time invested in financial planning?
 What is the non-financial cost of money?
 For example, if you are at least as successful as the average professional money manager you may receive returns just slightly higher or slightly lower than an S&P 500 Index fund.
 In other words, unless you truly enjoy investment research or the process of financial planning, the extra time invested may not be worth the financial outcome.

-If Your Needs Are Simple, Do It Yourself (With Caution)
+If Your Needs Are Simple, Invest for Yourself (With Caution)

 Take it from me, an investment advisor and Certified Financial Planner (CFP®), the average person's financial planning needs are quite simple and manageable without the help of an expert.
 However, complexity is added by the misguided perception that elaborate plans, strategies and schemes are necessary for financial success.
 If you are able to adhere to the simple rules of asset allocation, use index funds, automate finances where possible, use only term insurance, keep debt under control, and you won't cross over $2 million in assets any time soon, you can certainly manage your own finances.